 The term still applies in the same sense it would with the above examples.
-However, many times with these agreements, one will not see or interact with the other party.
+However, with these agreements, one will often not see or interact with the other party.

-In this digital age, many investors purchase shares with an online broker executing a trade for them.
+Many investors purchase shares with an online broker executing a trade for them in this digital age.
 According to the Financial Industry Regulatory Authority (FINRA), there are two types of brokerages, including:

 - Carrying firms

 With carrying or clearing firms, the brokerage will take the order to trade the security and handle any assets in the investor’s account.
 With brokerage, these firms will be the counterparty.

 The brokerage will take the investor’s order in introductory firms, but they will pass it off to another carrying organization instead of handling the assets.
 In this instance, the investor can have multiple counterparties.